Reflection IV

 October 2021

 On October 15th, I took a flight to Berlin.
 I was very proud of myself for being invited to an advocacy program by a prominent activist in the Uyghur cause, Rushan Abbas.
 I was also expecting to meet other important people in the Uyghur cause, but I was not expecting to see Dolkun Isa even though the program was in Germany.
 I remember it to be an advocacy program for young Uyghurs and other young activists in the cause, organized by Campaign For Uyghurs.
 In the afternoon of the first day, after briefly meeting with some prominent names such as Rushan Abbas, Abdulhakim Idris, Mukerrem Kurban, Kelbinur Siddik and Julie Millsap, and other faces I recognized but didn't know their names, we all gathered at the open space in front of the hotel where the advocacy program took place.
 There were different stands where the Uyghur genocide was explained and shown to the public.
 The group of young Uyghurs from Germany knew each other, so they all hung out together.
-I was shy and didn't have the opportunity to discuss with them yet, which is the reason why I hung around the stands with Mukerrem Kurban, Julie Millsap and Kelbinur Siddik.
+I was shy and hadn't had the opportunity to have a conversation with them yet, which is why I hung around the stands with Mukerrem Kurban, Julie Millsap, and Kelbinur Siddik.

 There was a moment when I found myself in the middle with random people coming in and going away.
 At that moment I saw Dolkun Isa arriving with Abdulhakim Idris and looking around.
-Dolkun Isa looked normal, but he was a bit tense for seeing me and we exchanged a small discussion in front of everyone such as 'hello', and 'welcome'.
+Dolkun Isa looked normal, but he was a bit tense upon seeing me and we exchanged a small discussion in front of everyone such as 'hello', and 'welcome'.
 That is all.
 After NOTUS published the report about sexual harassment in the Human Rights World, a lot of people accused me of performing a 'show' because of pictures of me around Dolkun Isa in Berlin and group pictures in that spot in front of the hotel, with me not so far away from Dolkun Isa, that were spread in Uyghur Whatsapp groups, Facebook and on X (see one of these pictures when I talk about Meryem Sultan's statement).

 "Why did you go to Berlin if Dolkun Isa sexually harassed you?"